 At SAMsARA, we believe that all of the important work should be done in the vineyard, with little handling or manipulation of the fruit once it reaches the winery.
 Winegrowing at SAMsARA starts with selecting special sections within each vineyard where soils, altitudes, slopes, and elevations will bring the best out of the vine.
 With each section, the aim is to have “healthy vines in extreme conditions”.
 As there is a direct, inverse relationship between the quantity of grapes a vine produces and their quality, all of the SAMsARA sections are purchased by the acre – SAMsARA pays the same price no matter how little fruit is produced.

-Optimal winegrowing begins with soil management & Springtime irrigation to ensure that vines have the nutrients and water they need to grow.
+Optimal winegrowing begins with soil management and spring time irrigation to ensure that vines have the nutrients and water they need to grow.
 Once flowering occurs in mid-summer, irrigation is stopped, forcing the vines to stop growing and focus on ripening their fruit.
 Leaves are removed by hand, exposing the grapes and their stems to sunlight, and moving air through the canopy.
 Grape clusters are then thinned by hand, further increasing the intensity of the remaining fruit.

 Rancho La Viña Vineyard was planted in 2005 at the far southwestern edge of the Sta.
 Rita Hills.
 Situated on a gently-sloped mesa several hundred feet above the valley floor and fully exposed to the cool winds coming off the Pacific Ocean, this site is one of the coldest Pinot Noir vineyards in California.
 Along with the region’s marine influence, the site’s low fertility sandy loam soils yield very small berries, which give the wines remarkably deep, dark color and intense flavors.
 Learn more about Rancho La Viña.